n2geoff/testit/README.md

 ```

 From this object you can easily find the number of tests ran `pass.length`, number of failed tests `fail.length` or the total test count by adding the two.
 Simple.

+> REMEMBER: you can bypass error output too

 A sample test runner is provided for both **HTML** and **NODE** in the `test/` directory; `run.html` and `run.js` respectfully.